EDUCBA Logo

 Output:

-Here, in the function you can even apply a nonzero value to either add or minus from the returning datetime value.
+Here, in the function, you can even apply a nonzero value to add or subtract from the returning datetime value.
 View the below query with output:

 Code: